 - Crush the ginger and garlic in a mortar-pestle to a paste.

 - Add the chopped tomatoes in a blender and make a smooth puree.
-Keep aside.
+Set aside.

-- Melt butter on a tawa or skillet.
+- Melt butter on a tawa or frying pan or skillet.

-- Add the ajwain (carom seeds) and fry them for a few seconds or till aromatic.
+- Add the carom seeds and fry them for a few seconds or till aromatic.

 - Add the onions and saute stirring often till they soften and turn translucent.

 - Add the ginger-garlic paste, green chilies, finely chopped capsicum/green bell pepper and saute for about 3 minutes on a low to medium-low heat.

 - Then add the red chili powder, turmeric powder, coriander powder and pav bhaji masala.
-If you don't have pav bhaji masala, add garam masala + amchur powder/dry mango powder.
+If you don't have pav bhaji masala, then swap it with garam masala powder + dry mango powder.

 - Stir and saute for about a minute.

-- Then add the tomato puree and salt.
+- Then add the tomato puree and salt as needed.

 - Stir well and saute till you see butter releasing from the sides and the masala has thickened a bit.
-This takes about 8 to 10 minutes on a low flame.
+This takes about 8 to 10 minutes on a low heat.

-- If the tomato masala looks dry, then add 1 or 2 tbsp of water and continue to saute.
+- If the tomato masala looks dry, then add 1 or 2 tablespoons of water and continue to saute.

-- Add the paneer cubes and stir well, so that the masala coats the paneer cubes evenly.
+- Add the paneer cubes and mix gently so that the masala coats the paneer cubes evenly.
+Switch off the heat.

-- Garnish with coriander leaves and serve tawa paneer masala with chapatis, phulkas, naan or bread.
+- Garnish with coriander leaves and serve paneer tawa masala with roti, naan, paratha or bread.
 Accompany with a few wedges of lemon slices which can be drizzled on the tawa paneer and a side onion salad.